Rordan1/Defender/README.md

    ## Access to full Defender Dashboard now accessable.
   ![alt text](Screenshot_10-3-2025_162141_security.microsoft.com.jpeg)

-  ## Staying focused on Defender for Cloud, its possible to select as few or as mnay features as necessary.
+  ## Staying focused on Defender for Cloud, its possible to select as few or as many features as necessary.

    ![alt text](Screenshot_13-3-2025_14249_portal.azure.com.jpeg)